Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Further experimental details

 \paragraph{NPE} We used the implementation in the sbi toolbox \citep{tejerocantero2020sbi}, with neural spline flow \citep{durkan2019neural} as density estimator (five transformation layers) to approximate the posterior.
 For tasks with bounded priors (all except Linear Gaussian), we appended a sigmoidal transformation to the flow such that its support matches the support of the prior \citep{deistler2022truncated}.
 For the Gaussian Mixture task, the same permutation-invariant embedding net was used as for ACE.
 Posterior samples were directly obtained from the trained flow.
 All other hyperparameters were the same as in the sbi toolbox, version 0.19.2 \citep{tejerocantero2020sbi}.

-\paragraph{NLE} We used the implementation in the sbi toolbox \citep{tejerocantero2020sbi}, with neural spline flow \citep{durkan2019neural} as density estimator (five transformation layers) to approximate the likelihood.
+\paragraph{NLE and tempered NLE} We used the implementation in the sbi toolbox \citep{tejerocantero2020sbi}, with neural spline flow \citep{durkan2019neural} as density estimator (five transformation layers) to approximate the likelihood.
 For the Gaussian Mixture task with 5 i.d.d.~simulations per sample/observation, they were split up as 5 independent simulations with the same \(\btheta\) repeated 5 times, effectively having 5 times the training simulation budget.
 We ran multi-chain slice sampling with 100 chains to sample the potential function as the sum of log-prior probability and flow-approximated log-likelihood.
+Tempered NLE uses the same learned likelihood estimator, but the log-likelihood term in the potential function is scaled by \(\beta\) during MCMC sampling (same values as used for ACE).
 All other hyperparameters were the same as in the sbi toolbox, version 0.19.2 \citep{tejerocantero2020sbi}.

 \paragraph{Noise augmentation} For each task, we randomly subsampled 100 of all simulated datapoints (\(\bx\)), and added Gaussian noise with zero-mean and standard deviation equaling two times the standard deviation of all prior predictives, i.e., \(\mathcal{N}(\mathbf{0}, (2\sigma_{x})^2\mathbf{I})\).
+We additionally varied noise amplitude (\(0,2\sigma_{x},5\sigma_{x}\)) and found little to no effect on benchmark performance (see Appendix \ref{appendix:fig:benchmark_10k_sigma}).

 \paragraph{Synthetic misspecified observations} For the Uniform 1D, 2 Moons, and Linear Gaussian task, we generated an additional 100,000 prior predictive simulations and defined the prior predictive bound as the minimum and maximum (of each dimension) of those simulations and \(\sigma_x\) as their standard deviation.
 Then, to create 20 misspecified observations, we generated 20 model-simulations and added Gaussian noise with zero-mean and standard deviation equaling 0.5 \(\sigma_x\) (i.e., \(\epsilon\sim\mathcal{N}(\mathbf{0}, (0.5\sigma_{x})^2\mathbf{I})\)) to the 20 observations iteratively until they are outside of the prior predictive bounds in every dimension.
 For the Gaussian Mixture task, we replaced the second Gaussian above by \(\mathcal{N}(12.5\times\text{sign}(\btheta), 0.5^2\mathbf{I})\), i.e. displacing the mean to the corner of the quadrant whose signs match \(\btheta\), and slightly increasing the variance.